More

 Who Owns Creativity in the Age of AI-Generated Music?

 With the increasing intersection between artificial intelligence (AI) and music, very pertinent questions arise concerning creativity, ownership, and intellectual property.
-With AI systems constantly generating music that is indistinguishable from humans’ handiwork, society is at a crossroads: who should own credit for creations generated by AI-the designer of the AI who creates it, the AI itself, or nobody?
-The implications are far-reaching for intellectual property law, artistry, and creative industries.
+With AI systems constantly generating music that is indistinguishable from humans’ handiwork, society is at a crossroads: The question of who deserves credit for AI-generated creations stands between the AI’s designer and the AI itself or possibly no person at all.
+Intellectual property law together with both artistry and creative industries will experience extensive consequences.

 The Role of AI in Music Creation